curl/curl/docs/VULN-DISCLOSURE-POLICY.md

 ## Terminal output and escape sequences

-Content that is transfered from a server and displayed in a terminal by curl may contain escape sequences or use other tricks to fool the user.
+Content that is transferred from a server and gets displayed in a terminal by curl may contain escape sequences or use other tricks to fool the user.
 This is curl working as designed and is not a curl security problem.
-Escape sequences, moving cursor, changing color, is also frequently used for good.
+Escape sequences, moving cursor, changing color etc, is also frequently used for good.
 To reduce the risk of getting fooled, save files and browse them after download using a display method that minimizes risks.